nomath4u/radiusnetworks.github.io/ibeacon/android/index2.md

 <img src="images/ibeacon.png" class="ibeacon">
 <div class="pull-right">

-##Think iBeacons only work with Apple devices?
-Not anymore.
+<h2>Think iBeacons only work with Apple devices?
+Not anymore.</h2>

-With Radius Networks' Android iBeacon Service library, you can make Android versions of your iOS apps that use iBeacons, or come up with new Android-only creations.
-Best of all, the library is available for FREE!
+<p>With Radius Networks' Android iBeacon Service library, you can make Android versions of your iOS apps that use iBeacons, or come up with new Android-only creations.
+Best of all, the library is available for FREE!</p>

 </div>
 </div>